TangibleInc/docs/docs/pages/wordpress/create.md

 # Create

-Here's a quick way to start a new [WordPress](https://wordpress.org/) plugin, theme, or site.
+Here is a way to start a new [WordPress](https://wordpress.org/) plugin, theme, or site.

 ```sh
 npm create tangible@latest
 ```

-This installs a tool called `create-tangible` ([Git repository](https://github.com/tangibleinc/create)) and runs it.

-It asks some questions to create a new project.
+It runs a tool called `create-tangible` ([Git repository](https://github.com/tangibleinc/create)), which asks a few questions to start a new project.

 ```sh
 ?
 Select project type (Use arrow keys)